znicholasbrown/ai_66/Manual/CPSB.md

 sn-number-boat-explore-groups

 Sets the desired number of boat exploration groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-boat-explore-group-size

 Sets the minimum size of boat exploration groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-boat-explore-group-size

 Sets the maximum size of boat exploration groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-boat-explore-group-size.
+Must be >= 0 and >= sn-minimum-boat-explore-group-size.

 AIR ATTACK GROUP NUMBERS

 sn-number-air-attack-groups

 Sets the desired number of air attack groups.
 Setting sn-percent-attack-air usually works better.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-air-attack-group-size

 Sets the minimum size of air attack groups.
 A group must meet its minimum size as one of the tasking prerequisites.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-air-attack-group-size

 Sets the maximum size of air attack groups.

- Must be \&gt;= 0 and \&gt;= sn-minimum-air-attack-group-size.
+ Must be >= 0 and >= sn-minimum-air-attack-group-size.

 AIR DEFEND GROUP NUMBERS

 sn-number-air-defend-groups

 Sets the desired number of air defend groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-air-defend-group-size

 Sets the minimum size of air defend groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-air-defend-group-size

 Sets the maximum size of air defend groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-air-defend-group-size.
+Must be >= 0 and >= sn-minimum-air-defend-group-size.

 AIR EXPLORE GROUP NUMBERS

 sn-number-air-explore-groups

 Sets the desired number of air exploration groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-air-explore-group-size

 Sets the minimum size of air exploration groups.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-air-explore-group-size

 Sets the maximum size of air exploration groups.

-Must be \&gt;= 0 and \&gt;= sn-minimum-air-explore-group-size.
+Must be >= 0 and >= sn-minimum-air-explore-group-size.

 TOWN BUILDING NUMBERS

 sn-minimum-town-size

 Sets the minimum size of a computer player town.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-maximum-town-size

 Sets the maximum size of a computer player town.

-Must be \&gt;= 0 and \&gt;= sn-minimum-town-size.
+Must be >= 0 and >= sn-minimum-town-size.

 sn-camp-max-distance

 Sets the maximum distance that carbon camp, nova camp and ore camp may be placed from a Town Center.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-mill-max-distance

 Sets the maximum distance that food processing center may be placed from a Town Center.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-water-body-size-for-dock

 The minimum number of tiles (in surface area) that a body of water must be for a Shipyard to be placed on it.
-Must be \&gt;= 10.
+Must be >= 10.

 sn-max-build-plan-gatherer-percentage

 The maximum percentage of gatherers that a computer player will task based on the pregame requirements of the build plan.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-food-dropsite-distance

 The maximum number of tiles a computer player likes to walk to drop off its food.
-Must be \&gt;= 3.
+Must be >= 3.

 sn-carbon-dropsite-distance

 The maximum number of tiles a computer player likes to walk to drop off its carbon.
-Must be \&gt;= 3.
+Must be >= 3.

 sn-metal-dropsite-distance

 The maximum number of tiles a computer player likes to walk to drop off its ore.
-Must be \&gt;= 3.
+Must be >= 3.

 sn-nova-dropsite-distance

 The maximum number of tiles a computer player likes to walk to drop off its nova.
-Must be \&gt;= 3.
+Must be >= 3.

 sn-minimum-dropsite-buffer